 3.93 The principal challenge for all the river corridors relates to flooding.
 The principal opportunities relate to recreational opportunities along the river and in the case of the River Adur these principally lie at Shoreham Cement Works.
-They are all substantially tidal, which limits their recreational use.
+The river corridors are all substantially tidal, which limits their recreational use.